Anything-Minecraft-Team/anything-minecraft/info/en_us/SERVER_JARS.md

 ### What is a fork?

 Later, we will use the term "fork" often.
-A fork is a <><>
+A fork is an extension on an original piece of open-source software, allowing for additional functionality and changes.
+The term "upstream" is used to describe the original software which a fork is based upon.

+Software can also be a fork of multiple forks.
+For example, Tuinity is a fork of PaperSpigot which is a fork of Spigot which is a fork of CraftBukkit which is a fork of the original Minecraft Vanilla server software.

-## Server JAR Options
+## Server Jar Options

 ### [Vanilla](https://www.minecraft.net/en-us/download/server)

 Vanilla is the original server jar that is distributed by Mojang.
 Plugins and mods are not supported on this.
-Vanilla servers behaves like normal Singleplayer Minecraft.
+Vanilla servers behaves like normal singleplayer Minecraft but with additional commands.

 ### [CraftBukkit](https://getbukkit.org/download/craftbukkit)

 CraftBukkit was the first server jar to support plugins.
-However, now it is the least optimized server JAR with plugin support.
+However, now it is the least optimized server jar with plugin support.
 It is currently being supported by SpigotMC.

 ### [SpigotMC](https://getbukkit.org/download/spigot)